rarconaut/python-api-challenge/README.md

 Some unique attributes of the WeatherPy notebook are:

-- It randomly select at least 500 cities based on latitude and longitude.
+- It randomly selects at least 500 cities based on latitude and longitude.
 - It performs successive API calls to check the day's weather for each of the cities.
 - It includes a print log of each city as it's being processed with the city number and city name.
 - And, it saves a CSV of all retrieved data and a PNG image for each scatter plot.